sammi-turner/Crab-BASIC/README.md

 ### End

-As with other BASICs, the "end" command in this dialect stops the execution of the program.
+As with other BASICs, the "end" command stops the execution of the program.